FisaGamer/docs/docs/themes.md

 ### Theme setup

-You can add a configuration in your theme, to do so you just have to to create at the root of your theme:
+You can add a configuration in a theme, to do so you just have to to create at the root of a theme:
 * A `config/config.blade.php` view containing the form for the configuration.
-* A `config/rules.php` file containing the different validation rules for the configuration of your theme.
+* A `config/rules.php` file containing the different validation rules for the configuration of a theme.
 * A `config.json` file where the theme configuration will be stored, and containing the default values.

 ##### Example: